Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Fish, halibut, Atlantic, and Pacific, cooked, dry heat is richer in vitamin D, vitamin B3, vitamin B6, and selenium, yet alaska pollock is richer in vitamin B12, vitamin B2, magnesium, and calcium.
+• Fish, halibut, Atlantic, and Pacific, cooked, dry heat is richer in vitamin D, vitamin B3, vitamin B6, and selenium, yet pollock is richer in vitamin B12, vitamin B2, magnesium, and calcium.

-• Fish, halibut, Atlantic,, and Pacific, cooked, dry heat contains 5 times more vitamin D than alaska pollock.
-Fish, halibut, Atlantic,, and Pacific, cooked, dry heat contains 231IU of vitamin D, while alaska pollock contains 51IU.
+• Fish, halibut, Atlantic,, and Pacific, cooked, dry heat contains 5 times more vitamin D than pollock.
+Fish, halibut, Atlantic,, and Pacific, cooked, dry heat contains 231IU of vitamin D, while pollock contains 51IU.

 • Fish, halibut, Atlantic, and Pacific, cooked, dry heat contains less cholesterol.

-Food types used in this article are Fish, halibut, Atlantic and Pacific, cooked, dry heat and Fish, pollock, Alaska, cooked, dry heat (may have been previously frozen).
+Food types used in this article are Fish, halibut, Atlantic, and Pacific, cooked, dry heat and Fish, pollock, Alaska, cooked, dry heat (may have been previously frozen).

 Infographic